World Baseball Classic

 The World Baseball Classic (sometimes abbreviated WBC) is an international baseball tournament that was first held in 2006.
-It is sanctioned by the International Baseball Federation and supported by Major League Baseball, Nippon Professional Baseball, the Korea Baseball Organization, the Major League Baseball Players Association, and other professional baseball leagues and their players associations from around the world.
-The second WBC was held in 2009, with subsequent tournaments held every four years thereafter.
+It is sanctioned by the World Baseball Softball Confederation and supported by Major League Baseball, Nippon Professional Baseball, the Korea Baseball Organization, the Major League Baseball Players Association, and other professional baseball leagues and their players associations from around the world.
+The second WBC was held in 2009, with subsequent tournaments held every four years thereafter (with one delay).

 The tournament was announced in May 2005 by Major League Baseball and the Major League Baseball Players Association.
 The MLB had been attempting to create a tournament for at least two years, with the tournament expected to be played in March 2005.
 However negotiations with the MLBPA, team owners, and sanctioning by the International Baseball Federation caused the delay.
 The owners, most notably New York Yankees owner George Steinbrenner, had been concerned about their star players being injured in the tournament.
 The union's objection was with drug testing; MLB wanted the stricter international standards in place for the tournament, while the union wanted the current MLB standards in place.
 Eventually, a deal was reached on insurance for player contracts and a compromise was reached on drug testing.
 MLB teams would not be able to directly block their players from participating.